L13/vscode-diff/README.md

 ![Diff Folders](images/previews/preview.png)

-## What's new in Diff Folders 0.31.0
+## What's new in Diff Folders 0.31.1

-- Added support for custom keyboard shortcuts.
-- Added `l13Diff.enableTrash` which supports `default` (uses `files.enableTrash`), `on` or `off`.
-- Added `l13Diff.ignoreContents` for comparing files.
+- Added `l13Diff.maxFileSize` to ignore files for a comparison that exceed this file size.
-- Added `l13Diff.labelFormat` for different labels formats in the editor tab.
+- Added file size check for text file comparison.
+If the file size exceeds the maximum buffer length the files will be treated as binary files.
+- Fixed comparing binary files if the file size exceeded the maximum buffer length.

 ## Index